jadonahue/dice-game/README.md

 dice-game

-This is a simple dice game.
-The rules are simple, the player that rolls the higher dice number wins or if both are equal then its a draw.
+This is a simple dice game focusing on JavaScript and DOM.

-Refresh the webpage to roll the dice again.
+The rules are simple, the player that rolls the higher dice number wins or if both dice are equal then its a draw.

-This site focuses on using JavaScript with DOM.
+Roll the dice by refreshing the webpage.
+Each time the page is refreshed the dice will roll again.